University of Houston Cougar Classic

 Kritiks: I’ve always liked Ks, but I’ve always hated poorly run Ks (please have an alt).
 Know what you’re talking about (AKA be strategic and understand how your K functions in the debate, vs the other levels of arguments -- often times, Ks are poorly run because people don't really recognize how their case functions differently against other stock/traditional args).
 If it’s especially dense, explain it.
 If you can’t explain it well, I won’t evaluate it.
 I truly believe that a substantive engagement on the K level can be both entertaining and meaningful.
 I'm most familiar/comfortable with race/identity Ks, but would love to learn about and vote on any others!

 Framework: This is very important.
 I will evaluate the round based on how you tell me too.
 I'm most familiar with util or structural violence frameworks, less familiar with denser philosophical or deont frameworks (AKA explain more if you run these).

 Reagan Mason Paradigm

-I debated for three years at Barbers Hill in both LD and CX.
-If you have any questions, feel free to contact me: firstname.lastname@example.org.
+I debated for three years at Barbers Hill mainly in policy, but I also competed in LD for a bit!
+If you have any questions, feel free to contact me: email@example.com.